 Water Boards Peer Review of the Evaluation of the Test of Significant Toxicity

-Scientific peer review on the scientific elements of the 2011 Draft Policy for Toxicity Assessment and Control was conducted through an Interagency Agreement between Cal/EPA and the University of California.
-The peer review process commenced on December 11, 2011, and concluded on January 31, 2012.
+Scientific peer review on the scientific elements of the 2011 Draft Policy for Toxicity Assessment and Control was conducted through an Interagency Agreement between CalEPA and the University of California.
+The peer review process commenced on December 11, 2011 and concluded on January 31, 2012.
 Two peer reviewers were selected and participated in reviewing the scientific elements of the 2011 Draft Staff Report.
 The two peer reviewers are Gerald A. LeBlanc, Ph.D., Professor of Environmental and Molecular Toxicology, Department of Environmental and Molecular Toxicology, North Carolina State University; and Michael C. Newman, Ph.D., Marshall Acuff Jr. Professor of Marine Science, of the Department of Environmental and Aquatic Animal Health, Virginia Institute of Marine Science, at the College of William and Mary.
 Dr. Michael C. Newman has expertise in statistical approaches related to toxicity testing and extensive knowledge of traditional hypothesis testing, point estimate techniques and/or bioequivalence testing.
 Dr. Gerald A. LeBlanc has expertise in environmental toxicology with an emphasis on vertebrates, invertebrates, and aquatic plants and algae.

 Since the peer review, changes were made from the 2011 Draft Policy for Toxicity Assessment and Control to the current draft of the Toxicity Provisions, including the decision to develop a plan instead of a policy.
 Even with these changes, the scientific basis of the Toxicity Provisions remains unchanged.
 Therefore, the peer review analyses and conclusions are still valid.
 Both peer reviewers agree that the TST is a scientifically sound way of determining the presence of toxicity in a clear and non-ambiguous way.
 They support the use of the TST as a statewide tool.